emanuelefavero/excel/README.md

 >
 > We used an absolute reference for the table because we want to be able to copy the formula to other cells

+### Copy Charts to Google Docs and Slides

+You can copy and paste Charts between Google Sheets (or Excel) and Google Docs or Slides (or Word or PowerPoint)

+- Select the chart you want to copy
+- Click on the "Edit" menu and select "Copy"
+- Go to Google Docs or Slides
+- Paste the chart

 ### General Tips

 - You can use the `=` operator to convert a value to a number (e.g. `=A1*2`)